k9ert/nomstr/README.md

-What follows is the original contant which react created:
+What follows is the original content which react created:

 ## Available Scripts